Montecatini (company)

-Montecatini was an important Italian chemicals company founded in 1888.
-It was called the quasi-monopolist of the Italian chemical industry in the time between World War I and the end of World War II.
-Problems led to a merger with the Edison company in 1966 forming the Montedison company.
+Montecatini was an Italian chemicals company founded in 1888.
+Historians have considered the company a "quasi-monopolist of the Italian chemical industry" in the time between World War I and the end of World War II.

 History

-The company was founded as a small mining business in Montecatini Val di Cecina operating a copper pyrite mine in 1888.

-The production increased and a shift from copper ore production to pyrite production as a starting material for sulfuric acid production when Guido Donegani was made director in 1910.
+Montecatini was founded as a small mining business in Montecatini Val di Cecina.
+The company originally operated a copper pyrite mine in 1888.
+In 1910, Guido Donegani was named director of the company, and production subsequently shifted from copper ore production to pyrite production as a starting material for sulfuric acid production.

-Large amounts of sulfuric acid are used for the production of superphosphate fertilizers and therefore Montecatini expanded into this business.
-By 1920 the company had acquired the two largest phosphate fertilizer producers Unione Concimi and Colla e Concimi.
-The company became dominant in chemical industry of Italy during the time of Fascist Italy.
-Montecatini collaborated with RIAP of Bergamo and together developed an extrusion machine.
-Montecatini was also involved in the creation of Lake Reschen which submerged the village of Graun.
+Following the increase of sulfuric acid production, Montecatini expanded into the greater superphosphate fertilizer industry.
+By 1920, the company had acquired the two largest phosphate fertilizer producers, Unione Concimi and Colla e Concimi.
+The company became dominant in chemical industry of Fascist Italy.

+Between 1948 and 1950, Montecatini built a large power station to generate electricity from Lake Reschen.

+In the 1950s, Montecatini collaborated with Covema and the Research on Industrial Application of Polyolefins (RIAP) of Bergamo.
+Together, the companies developed an extrusion machine.

+In 1966, the company merged with the Edison company, subsequently leading to the formation of the company Montedison.